Penworks/smartlearning/category/tutorials-and-guides.md

 ---
 layout: category
 title: Tutorials and Guides
-description: posts in the category 'tutorials and guides'
+description: posts in the category 'Tutorials and Guides'
 permalink: category/tutorials-and-guides
 exclude: true
 ---